Constraints on freeze-in dark matter from Lyman-$\alpha$ forest and 21-cm signal : single-field models: Results

 \subsubsection{Lyman-$\alpha$}

-Restricting to the astrophysical reionization the $\mathbf{top}$ panel of fig.\ref{nLyman} shows the baseline ionization history (in black) of $x_{e}$ (left) and $T_{k}$ (right) as function of redshift $z$.
-Apart from the baseline ionization history, we also show the evolution of $x_{e}$ and $T_{k}$ with the neutrino-portal FIDM decay induced energy injection into the IGM taken into account for various values of DM mass $m_{1}=\{0.546, 1.06, 1.95, 2.40, 2.63\}$ MeV using the right plot of fig.\ref{ndm}.
-There the plot of $T_k$ has already constrained the DM mass to $m_{1}\leq 1.06 $ MeV by requiring that the DM decay induced contribution to $T_k$ is smaller than its baseline value within the redshift range of $z\sim 4-7$.
+Fig.\ref{nLyman} shows the baseline ionization history (in black) of $x_{e}$ (left) and $T_{k}$ (right) as function of redshift $z$.
+The baseline ionization history is inferred from the astrophysical reionization constrained by the Planck data \cite{Planck:2018vyg} about $x_e$ and the data \cite{Walther:2018pnn,Gaikwad:2020art} about $T_{k}$ as follows.
+Similar to \cite{Liu:2020wqz} we adopt the FlexKnot model to parametrize the astrophysical source contribution to $\Lambda_{\rm{ion}}$ in eq.(\ref{DE1}) and a photoheated prescription to parametrize the astrophysical source contribution to $\epsilon^{p}_{\rm{heat}}$ in eq.(\ref{DE2}) simultaneously.
+Using the data \cite{Walther:2018pnn,Gaikwad:2020art} on $T_{k}$ in the low redshift range of $z\sim 4-7$, the parameters $(\Delta T, \alpha_{\rm{bk}})$ in the photoheated prescription can be fixed \cite{Liu:2020wqz}.
+So, a combination of the Planck data \cite{Planck:2018vyg} and the data \cite{Walther:2018pnn,Gaikwad:2020art} enables us to determine the astrophysical reionization.

-In the $\mathbf{bottom}$ panel of fig.\ref{nLyman} we zoom in the FIDM induced deviations in $x_e$ (left) and $T_k$ (right) from their baseline values for the benchmark DM masses as shown in the top panel.
-There the values of $x_e$ have been compared to the Umeda$+$ data on $x_e$ from Lyman-$\alpha$ damping wing absorptions in 26 bright continuum galaxies \cite{Umeda:2023} (in shaded gray region) in the high redshift range of $z\sim 7.0-11.4$.
-While being consistent with the Umeda$+$ data, the bottom panel shows that DM mass $m_{1}\geq 1.06$ MeV can be excluded by $x_{e}\leq 10^{-2}$ in the redshift range of $z\sim 9-12$.
-On the contrary, if $x_{e}\geq 10^{-2}$ within this redshift region, which is probably confirmed by future JWST data, the surviving DM mass window cannot be excluded at all.
+Alongside the baseline ionization history, in fig.\ref{nLyman} we also show the evolution of $x_{e}$ and $T_{k}$ with the neutrino-portal FIDM decay induced energy injection into the IGM taken into account for various values of DM mass $m_{1}=\{0.546,1.95, 2.63\}$ MeV using the right plot of fig.\ref{ndm}.
+Despite being consistent with current JWST data \cite{Umeda:2023}, these deviations have been constrained as seen in the plot of $T_k$, since compared to the astrophysical contribution the DM decay induced contribution to $T_k$ should be smaller.

-Even so future data about $T_k$ can shed light on the surviving DM mass window with $m_{1}\leq 1.06$ MeV.
-The plot of $T_k$ in the bottom panel of fig.\ref{nLyman} shows that the values of $T_k$ within the surviving DM mass window are about one-to-two orders of magnitude larger than the baseline values of $T_k$ in the redshift region of $z\sim 9-15$.
-This suggests that the measurements on $T_k$ with a precision of order $100\%$ within this redshift region are able to exclude the surviving DM mass window.
+Compared to the Lyman-$\alpha$ limit in \cite{Liu:2020wqz} where the astrophysical contribution to reionization changes depending on the DM induced contribution in order to fit the Walther$+$ and Gaikwad$+$ data, here the astrophysical contribution has been fixed by the Walther$+$ and Gaikwad$+$ data together with the Planck data.
+Since in the context of astrophysical reionization considered, the DM induced contribution to reionization should be smaller compared to the astrophysical contribution.
+Therefore, the Lyman-$\alpha$ limits derived below are not a recasting of those of \cite{Liu:2020wqz} but expected to be stronger.